turingschool/curriculum-site/module3/projects/take_home/presentation_guidelines.md

 - **Back End**
   - Start with Postman and show how your app works through all your endpoints.
-  - If you have a testing suite, now would be a great time to run it and show your test coverage.
+  - Run your testing suite and show your test coverage.

 - **Front End**
   - Run through the app, clicking on all the links, entering text into the fields, show the user experience of the application, any responsive design, etc.
+  - Run your testing suite and show your test coverage.

 ### 3. Readme & Planning